Skip to content

 Size is the bluntest hierarchy tool, and that's exactly why it works.
 Fitts's Law tells us larger targets are faster to acquire.
 But size also communicates importance before a single word gets read.

-Your type scale choices directly feed into this, and the tools you pick to build them in affect how cleanly your scale transfers to dev handoff.
+Your type scale choices directly feed into this, and the best UI design tools 2026 affect how cleanly your scale transfers to dev handoff.
+Feed your base size into the type scale calculator if you want the steps derived from a ratio instead of picked by hand.
 Here's what I use as a baseline type scale for web dashboards:

 • Page title: 32-40px (2-2.5rem)